yeehaa123/brain/.trash/Od0FJOS628G3.md

 ## Summary

-This file contains generated content of type "webserver-plugin:landing:hero".
+This file contains generated content of type "webserver:landing:page".
 The full generated data is stored in the frontmatter of this file.